Peter Bone: Bullying and sexual misconduct investigation

+Suspension and recall petition

+Following a vote in the House of Commons, Bone was suspended from the House on 25 October 2023 for six weeks.
+The Recall of MPs Act 2015 requires a recall petition to be held for an MP suspended for ten days or more.
+If 10% of constituents sign it, the MP is recalled, requiring a by-election to elect a new MP for the constituency.
+The recall petition was successful, with 10,505 votes out of a possible 79,402 eligible votes (13.2%), and Bone ceased to be a Member of Parliament, leaving the seat vacant and triggering a by-election in the Wellingborough constituency.
+The threshold to achieve a successful petition was 7,940 (or more) signatures.
+Bone reacted the result by describing the decision as "bizarre".

+Bone did not stand as a candidate at the 2024 Wellingborough by-election, however his partner and former parliamentary assistant, Helen Harrison, was the Conservative candidate.
+The by-election was won by the Labour Party candidate, Gen Kitchen.

+Post-suspension activities

+On 31 October, following his suspension from the House of Commons and the Conservative whip, Bone was reported to have been campaigning with government minister Tom Pursglove.
+Following criticism by the Labour Party about this, the Prime Minister's spokesman said that Rishi Sunak had confidence in Pursglove.

 Political views

-Bone is regarded as being on the right wing of the Conservative Party, and is a member of the socially conservative Cornerstone Group.
-He has suggested major constitutional changes such as abolition of the Whips office and confirmation of new Cabinet appointees.
-His criticisms of the NHS include a 2007 report in which he argued that it "would not be out of place in Stalin's Russia".
-He has voted to lower the abortion time limit to twelve weeks and voted against abolishing the offences of blasphemy and blasphemous libel.
+Bone is regarded as being on the right wing of the Conservative Party, and is a member of the socially conservative traditionalist Cornerstone Group.
+He has voted to lower the abortion time limit to 12 weeks and voted against abolishing the offences of blasphemy and blasphemous libel.
 He has urged the Charity Commission to award the tax breaks of registration to any legal faith group.
 The abortion time limit vote failed, the blasphemy vote passed, and tax breaks were not awarded.

-In 2009, Bone opposed the introduction of the National Minimum Wage, which he claimed would "condemn hundreds of thousands to the dole queue", and later backed a private member's bill tabled by his colleague Christopher Chope proposing to enable employees to opt out of the minimum wage.
+Bone opposed the introduction of the National Minimum Wage, which he claimed would "condemn hundreds of thousands to the dole queue" and, in 2009, backed a private member's bill tabled by his colleague, Christopher Chope, proposing to enable employees to opt out of the minimum wage.

-In 2009, Bone said: "We have gone from having one of the best health services in the Western world to arguably the worst", which had "centralised and Stalinist management".
+In 2009, Bone said of the National Health Service (NHS): "We have gone from having one of the best health services in the Western world to arguably the worst", which had "centralised and Stalinist management".

 Bone described government proposals to introduce same-sex marriage rights as "completely nuts".
 He subsequently voted against the Marriage (Same Sex Couples) Act 2013.